OpenBB-finance/OpenBB/openbb_platform/extensions/charting/README.md

 ## Usage

-To use the extension, run any of the OpenBB SDK endpoints with the `chart` argument set to `True`.
+To use the extension, run any of the OpenBB Platform endpoints with the `chart` argument set to `True`.

 Here's an example how it would look like in a python interface: